NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

       Specify device admin password used to list and modify admin mode config.

+    - connection terminal width <uint32> (default 200)

+      Terminal width reported by SSH/TELNET upon connect.

+    - connection terminal height <uint32> (default 24)

+      Terminal height reported by SSH/TELNET upon connect.

+    - connection terminal println-mode <enum> (default default)

+      This setting controls how the NED feeds lines, i.e. whether to send carriage return and/or newline.
+Typically you may only need to modify this setting if you are connecting to the device via a terminal server.
+Four different methods are supported:

+      default  - System property line.separator default.

+      ocrnl    - Translate carriage return to newline.

+      onocr    - Translate newline to carriage return-newline.

+      onlret   - Newline performs a carriage return.

     - connection ssh client <enum>

       Configure which SSH client to use.
 Default is sshj.